 The symptom of the problem is that after Windows 10 update, you would see a black screen desktop with only a working cursors and no available icons after login.
 You will have nothing to click on except for basic keys such as CTRL-ALT-DEL, Win+X, Win+R, and in some cases, users will have access to the taskbar.
 If that’s the case, check below if you also have the similar symptoms.

-If you have recently updated to the infamous Windows 10 April 2018 update version 1803, you may run into a problem where you get to choose multiple options during startup such as Windows rollback, Windows on Volume 3, Windows on volume 2, and so on.
+If you have recently updated to the Windows 10 October 2018 update version 1809, you may run into a problem where you get to choose multiple options during startup such as Windows rollback, Windows on Volume 3, Windows on volume 2, and so on.
 Then, when one of these temporary Windows 10 profile is loaded, your PC would boot into a black screen with cursor after login, immediately after Windows 10 update.

 Besides, whenever you try to restart, it boot right back into the Windows rollback loop screen and possibly with a choose your keyboard layout language screen.
 No matter what you try, you would still get stuck in the same blue screen and black screen after login.